 In 1961, the City of Poughkeepsie planned to construct a cloverleaf interchange for the Mid-Hudson Bridge.
 This meant that the state would have to take Union Square, Harris Street, South Clover Street, and Church Street.
 Lindmark’s Bookstore was right in the middle of these plans.
 The state offered Lindmark $22,000, but nothing for the transport and storage of his massive book collection.

-This pile-up of books became a public spectacle, with not only the public contributing to the loss and scattering of many books, but the weather also played a role in destroying many of them.
-Ultimately, the city had had enough, and the remaining books were piled up and disposed of by the most convenient method: burning.
+This pile of books became a public spectacle, with not only the public contributing to the loss and scattering of many books, but the weather also played a role in destroying many of them.
+Ultimately, the city had enough, and the remaining books were piled up and disposed of by the most convenient method: burning.

 The Sojourner